Medical breakthrough: Seattle man is first adult to get new gene therapy for vision

 Exacting procedure

 The procedure takes only about an hour, but the level of precision required is nerve-wracking, said CHLA Vision Center surgeon and researcher Dr. Aaron Nagiel.
-With a tiny light illuminating the inside of the eyeball, he had to thread a needle through an inserted port and inject a 0.3-millimeter drop of viral solution between the photosensitive rod-and-cone layer of the retina and an underlying layer, called the retinal pigment epithelium, where the RPE65 gene carries out its mission.
+With a tiny light illuminating the inside of the eyeball, he had to thread a needle through an inserted port and inject a .03 milliliter drop of viral solution between the photosensitive rod-and-cone layer of the retina and an underlying layer, called the retinal pigment epithelium, where the RPE65 gene carries out its mission.

 If something goes wrong, there’s a single backup vial of the costly fluid.